firmai/datagene/README.md

 ```
 pip install datagene
 ```
+As of now, you would also have to install the following package, until we find an alternative

+``
+pip install git+git://github.com/FirmAI-Research/ecopy.git
+``
 ```python
 from datagene import distance as dist          # Distance Functions
 from datagene import transform as tran         # Transformation Functions